quickwit-oss/tantivy/doc/src/index-fileformats.md

 }
 ```

-## Endianness
-By default integers and floats are serialized with little indian order.
-In some specific cases, Tantivy uses big indian, the documentation will explicitely indicates it in this case.

 ## Summary of segment file extensions
 For a given segment, Tantivy stores a bunch of files whose name is set by segment uuid and whose extension defines the datastructure.